shintakezou/ReplyChallenges/2018/CyberSecurity/crypto-2/README.md

 you can easily spot informations: a base64 string and a (RSA) public key.

-Hypothesis: the base64 string is a message encrypted with the public key.
+Hypothesis: the base64 string is a message encrypted (well, this is stated somewhere) with the public key.

 Inspecting the public key with openssl,